Iceland in the Eurovision Song Contest 2006: Background

-The Icelandic national broadcaster, Ríkisútvarpið (RÚV), broadcasts the event within Iceland and organises the selection process for the nation's entry.
-RÚV confirmed their intentions to participate at the 2006 Eurovision Song Contest on 12 September 2005.
-In 2004 and 2005, Iceland opted to internally select their entry for the Eurovision Song Contest.
-For 2006, RÚV announced along with their participation confirmation that a national final would be used for the first time since 2003 to select the Icelandic entry.
+As part of its duties as participating broadcaster, RÚV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2006 contest on 12 September 2005.
+In 2004 and 2005, RÚV opted to internally select its entry for the Eurovision Song Contest.
+For 2006, the broadcaster announced along with its participation confirmation that it would use a national final for the first time since 2003 to select its entry.